About STIL

 • MBT for sequence tagging;

-• MBSP for shallow parsing;
+• MBSP for shallow parsing of English text;

 STIL can offer solutions to businesses and non-profit organizations exploring what language technology could offer them, or with a need to integrate language technology components in their information systems.